1iveowl/SSDP.UPnP.PCL/README.md

 await controlPoint.SendMSearch(mSearchMessage);
 ```

-Notice that you should create your own instance of the MSearch class and base and that it must inmplement the `IMSearchRequest` Interface.
+Notice that you should create your own instance of the MSearch class and base and that it must implement the `IMSearchRequest` Interface.
 Something like this:

 ```csharp
 internal class MSearch : IMSearchRequest